Voice from Libya: No one is winning

 But France's voice rang hollow, given that French special forces have been arming Haftar and fighting on his side for years.

-France first backed him in the wake of the Paris attacks in 2015, because "Haftar convinced Le Drian he had intelligence critical to combatting terrorism in Libya," Deborah Jones, who was US ambassador to Libya at the time, told EUobserver.
+France first backed him in the wake of the Paris attacks in 2015, because "Haftar convinced Le Drian he had intelligence critical to combatting terrorists in Libya," Deborah Jones, who was US ambassador to Libya at the time, told EUobserver.

 But with Haftar now in retreat, "France looks like it backed the wrong pony," Jones said.

-France also looks like part of a strikingly un-European coalition, because Haftar's motley crew contains ex-Gaddafi fighters, Kremlin-linked mercenaries, Syrian-regime loyalists, Chad's rebels-for-hire, and Sudanese militias with egregious human rights records, among others.
+France also looks like part of a strikingly un-European coalition, because Haftar's army contains ex-Gaddafi fighters, Kremlin-linked mercenaries, Syrian-regime loyalists, Chad's rebels-for-hire, and Sudanese militias with egregious human rights records.

-Meanwhile, Italy, the other main EU protagonist in Libya, is also playing a double game.
+Italy, the other main EU protagonist in Libya, is playing an equally double game.

-On the one hand, it gives political support to the GNA, the only EU and UN-recognised authority in Libya.
+On the one hand, it gives noisy political support to the GNA, the only EU and UN-recognised authority in Libya.

-But on the other hand, Italy is selling two state-of-the-art frigates to another Haftar ally, Egypt.
+But, at the same time, it is selling two state-of-the-art warships to another one of Haftar's allies, Egypt.

-And together, France and Italy have made it impossible for the EU to play a meaningful role.
+And the French and Italian actions have made it impossible for the EU to get involved in a united way.

 "The situation is absolutely awful.
 No wonder it's hard for the Libyans to understand European foreign policy," Luigi Binelli-Mantelli, the former commander-in-chief of Italy's armed forces, told EUobserver also on Tuesday.